Neon MCP server

 • Safely prepare migrations on temporary branches

-• Test changes before applying to main branches
+• Test and apply migrations to main branches

 Query Performance Optimization

-• "Create a new Postgres database called 'my-database' with a table for users"
+• "Create a new Postgres database called 'my-database' with a users table"

-• "Run a migration on my 'my-project' to add a 'created_at' column to the users table"
+• "Run a migration on 'my-project' to add a created_at column to the users table"

-• "Give me a summary of all my Neon projects and their contents"
+• "Give me a summary of all my Neon projects and their data"

 How to install this MCP server